 If you press the play button on the bottom left corner, you'll see the blue wave travel to the right and the green wave travel to the left.
 The red wave oscillates up and down but doesn't travel anywhere.
-This is called a standing wave, which we're gonna see later.
+This is called a standing wave, which we'll see again later when we discuss SWR.